 It is only possible to match “free” tiles.
 Free tiles are tiles that can be accessed from the left or right.
 Imagine that you need to slide them left or right to remove them.
 In the image below only the tiles on the far left and far right are considered free.

 Free tiles must not have tiles on top of them.
 In the example below (and the previous one) I have highlighted the tiles that are free.
-Many mahjong games also highlight the free tiles, for instance this game: allows you to turn that feature on and off: Mahjong
+Many mahjong games also highlight the free tiles, for instance in this mahjong game that I made you can toggle that feature: Mahjong

-There are also special tiles called flower tiles and special tiles.
-A season tile can be matched with any other season tiles.
+There are also special tiles called flower tiles and season tiles.
+A season tile can be matched with any other season tile.
 Likewise a flower tile can be matched with any other flower tile.
 In a traditional mahjong game there are 4 flower tiles and 4 season tiles.

 When you first start playing your goal is to simply match the tiles.
 As you become more experienced however you will find yourself developing strategies to increase your chances of winning.
 An important technique is to focus on making the inner most tiles accessible and removing blockages that might lead to trouble later in the game.
 For instance if there if there is a long row of tiles it is a good idea to focus on that as it may cause you to get stuck later on.
 Also try to remove the top tiles as soon as possible so you can access the tiles underneath.